jxzhangcc/SNO/README.md

     - *CH3.chk*
     - *CH3.47*

-    Using methyl radical as an example, shown above is a typical Gaussian input file for SNO analysis.
-There would be an extra output file named CH3.47 in addition to ordinary Gaussian output files.
+    Using methyl radical as an example, shown above are a typical Gaussian input file and the corresponding output files needed for SNO analysis.
+In addition to ordinary Gaussian output files, there is an extra CH3.47 file that contains necessary info for NBO analysis.
+However, NBO analysis is not needed for SNO analysis.
+The 47 file serves only as an interface for SNO analysis.

 2. Run SNO analysis
     First, convert chk file to fchk file for later visualization.